Writing Lab – English Academic Writing for the Humanities and Social Sciences

 Intended Learning Outcomes

-- You will be conscious of some of the pitfalls that German speakers are vulnerable to when writing in English and be familiar with strategies to avoid them (trainer input).
+- You will be conscious of some of the pitfalls that German speakers are vulnerable to when writing in English and be familiar with strategies to avoid them (trainer input and discussion).

 - You will be familiar with a wide range of resources, aids, and strategies to help you improve your writing (trainer input and discussion).

 Proficiency in English at the B2 level of competency is required.

 December 13, 2019, 10 am–5:30 pm

 Doctoral candidates and postdocs from the humanities and social sciences